What Types Of Mortgage Lenders Are There, And How Do I Choose The Right One?

 They gather documents from you, such as information about your income, assets and your liabilities.
 Mortgage brokers pull your credit history.
 They assemble all of these details and get you information about loans.
 They also negotiate terms during a short time frame.

-A mortgage broker can save you time and money when you don't have the chance to find the right lender on your own.
+A mortgage broker may save you time and money when you don't have the chance to find the right lender on your own.

 Now, let's go over the main types of lenders in the primary mortgage market you might encounter and their main attributes.